 Some have said it was a great way to “lift” your listener into the chorus.

-One thing to keep in mind is that the pre-chorus is not a section of its own persay and should be kept brief simply changing the direction of the story into the chorus.
+One thing to keep in mind is that the pre-chorus is not a section of its own.
+It should be kept brief simply changing the direction of the story into the chorus.

 Chorus Or Refrain Of A Song

-The Chorus is the section of the song where you deliver the central message of the song or story.
+The Chorus is the section of the song where you deliver the central message or story.

 This is where you hook the listener emotionally with a melody, idea or message that remains the same throughout the song.

-Most listeners will remember the chorus of a song because it’s very catchy.
+Most listeners will remember the chorus because it’s very catchy.
 It is also normally repeated more than once both musically and lyrically through the course of the song.

-Because the chorus sums up the emotional parts of a story in the song, it is also normally the part where the name of the song is derived.
+Because the chorus sums up the emotional parts of a story in the song, it is also normally the part where the name is derived.

 The refrain is a repetitive phrase that reinforces a point lyrically within the chorus.